osdagoso/git-swift-todo-tutorial/README.md

-# Swift TODO App Tutorial
+# Tutorial de aplicación de lista de tareas en Swift

 _Note:_ This repo is fairly out of date.
 Use at your own risk.